 When you filled out question 20 of the Function Report, you explained your disability and how it affects you.
 If it helps you to stay consistent, refer back to that question and use it as your guide when answering work history questions.

 Don’t leave questions blank or unanswered.
-Otherwise a reviewer may mark your application as incomplete, delaying when you get benefits.
+Otherwise, a reviewer may mark your application as incomplete, delaying when you get benefits.
 (As it is, getting benefits takes more than two years, on average.)

 If a question doesn’t apply to you, write "none," "does not apply,” or “N/A” instead of leaving it blank.
 If you don’t know the answer to a question, write "I don't know” or “unsure.”

-The section asks you to list all the jobs you had in the 15 years before your disability prevented you from being able to work.
+The section asks you to list all the jobs you had in the five years before your disability prevented you from being able to work.
 You need to write your job title, what type of business the company was, as well as your start and end dates for that job.

 Ideally, you want to show that the jobs were too demanding for your current abilities.
 But be careful not to overstate or exaggerate your past jobs.
 If you overstate what you did in past roles, the SSA could assume you have more transferable skills (and therefore, that you’re capable of doing more types of jobs even with your disability).

-Some general information form will ask about:
+Some general information the form will ask about:

 Tools and equipment you used